mitchnegus/monopyly/monopyly/README.md

 ## License

 This project is licensed under the GNU General Public License, Version 3.
-It is fully open-source, and while you are more than welcome to fork, add, modify, etc. it is required that you also keep those changes and additions open-source.
+It is fully open-source, and while you are more than welcome to fork, add, modify, etc. it is required that you keep any distributed changes and additions open-source.

 ## Changes